Manannán mac Lir: Manx folklore

-A document called the "Supposed True Chronicle of Man" (16th century) asserts that Manannan was the first "ruler of Mann" and "was as paynim (pagan), and kept, by necromancy, the Land of Man under mists", and imposed as tax a bundle of green rushes, which was due every Midsummer Eve at a place called Warfield (the present-day South Barrule).
+A document called the "Supposed True Chronicle of Man" (16th century) asserts that Manannan was the first "ruler of Mann", was "as paynim (pagan), and kept, by necromancy, the Land of Man under mists", and imposed as tax a bundle of green rushes, which was due every Midsummer Eve at a place called Warfield (the present-day South Barrule).
 More or less the same thing is stated in verse within "The Traditionary Ballad" aka "Manannan beg va Mac y Leirr" (1504), whose third quatrain ran: (Note: A. W. Moore edited and gave a different translation to 6 strophes relevant to Manannan.
 Sophia Morrison reprinted Moore's translation as old ballad.)

 The poem thus identified the king of the island as one Manannan-beg-mac-y-Lheirr, 'little Manannan, son of the Sea' (or, 'son of Leir').
 Manannan was later banished by Saint Patrick according to the poem.
 (Note: Sophia Morrison also prints a prayer invoking Manannan Beg that was known to her.
 W. Y. Evans-Wentz remarked this prayer was a product of substituting St. Patrick's name with Manannan's.)

 As to the Manx offering rushes to Manannán, there is evidence these wild plants—which typically grow in wetlands—were sacred to him.